ivorking/apractice/README.md

 - add input point for lorem ipsum
 - finalise font reproduction
 - screentips and accessibility features
-- optimisaation for other browser types
+- optimisation for other browser types

 ## Licence